cloudflare/cloudflare-docs/content/support/Troubleshooting/Restoring Visitor IPs/Restoring original visitor IPs.md

 ##### For IIS 8.5 - 10:

 From IIS 8.5 onwards, custom logging is a built-in option.
-See [IIS Enhanced Logging](http://www.iis.net/learn/get-started/whats-new-in-iis-85/enhanced-logging-for-iis85)
+Refer to [IIS Enhanced Logging](http://www.iis.net/learn/get-started/whats-new-in-iis-85/enhanced-logging-for-iis85).

 1. In IIS Manager, double click on **Logging** in the _Actions_ menu of the site you are working on.
 2. After this launches, select **W3C** as the format and then click **Select Fields** next to the format drop-down in the _Log File_ sub-section.